SCIFIHISTORY.NET

 Picture

 On this day in 2005, Earth found itself in the crosshairs yet again with the airing of the SciFi/Telefilm Path Of Destruction.
-The flick starred Danica McKellar and Chris Pratt, and here's the plot summary from IMDB.com:
+Directed by Stephen Furst from a story by Chase Parker, the flick starred Danica McKellar, Chris Pratt, David Keith, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "The movie opens with a faulty nanotechnology experiment that results in a massive, deadly explosion.
 The company's CEO manages to sidestep blame by framing a meddling young reporter (Katherine), who now holds the only surviving evidence needed to expose the truth.
 All the while, the dangerous nanoparticles - having escaped from the explosion into the stratosphere - threaten to destroy nearby cities with wildly destructive weather patterns.
 Among the chaos of the storms, and on the run from the authorities, Katherine must - with the help of a young scientist - get the evidence to the government to enlist their help before it's too late...and the deadly disaster turns worldwide."